 Best Practices for Maintaining an Accurate Cap Table

-Maintaining an accurate cap table is essential for any early-stage startup.
+Maintaining an accurate cap table is essential for any early-stage startup and can help you avoid costly cap table mistakes startups make.
 It is the record of the company’s ownership structure, including all equity transactions, and it outlines the percentage of ownership of each shareholder.
 An accurate cap table is critical for making informed decisions about the company’s direction, raising capital, and determining the value of the company.

 One of the best practices for maintaining an accurate cap table is to keep detailed records of all equity transactions.
 This includes all equity grants, stock options, and any other equity-related transactions.
 It is essential to keep track of the date of the transaction, the number of shares issued or granted, the price per share, and the identity of the recipient.
 By keeping detailed records, you can easily update the cap table as changes occur.